- V.I.P.O. to Present at Keynote Session at the FBI National Academy Associates 54th Annual Training Conference June 15, 2018

 Our mission is to provide peer support to law enforcement officers who have been seriously injured or have had to use deadly force in the line of duty.
 We provide support, information, and resources to these officers and their families in any way possible, to assist them in transitioning after suffering these physical and emotional injuries.

 Our mission is to share our collective knowledge with our fellow police officers, so they have the tools they need for their road to recovery.
-It is our goal to provide this support and experience, especially to assist our brother and sister police departments in establishing the proper policies, procedures, and protocols for line of duty deaths and serious bodily injuries.
+It is our goal to provide this support and experience, especially to assist police departments throughout New England in establishing the proper policies, procedures, and protocols for line of duty deaths and serious bodily injuries.

 Our mission is to bring change to existing laws by working with law makers to pass legislation that will provide benefits to law enforcement officers who are injured in the line of duty and forced to retire.